ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

-Because WebTransport over HTTP/3 requires support for HTTP/3 datagrams and the Capsule Protocol, both the client and the server MUST indicate support for HTTP/3 datagrams by sending a SETTINGS_H3_DATAGRAM value set to 1 in their SETTINGS frame (see {{Section 2.1.1 of HTTP-DATAGRAM}}).
-Servers should also note that CONNECT requests to establish new WebTransport sessions, in addition to other messages, may arrive before this SETTING is received (see
+Because WebTransport over HTTP/3 requires support for HTTP/3 datagrams and the Capsule Protocol, both the client and the server MUST indicate support for HTTP/3 datagrams by sending a SETTINGS_H3_DATAGRAM setting value set to 1 in their SETTINGS frame (see {{Section 2.1.1 of HTTP-DATAGRAM}}).
+Servers should also note that CONNECT requests to establish new WebTransport sessions, in addition to other messages, may arrive before this SETTING is received (see{
-{{buffering-incoming}}).
+{buffering-incoming}}).

 WebTransport over HTTP/3 also requires support for QUIC datagrams.
 To indicate support, both the client and the server MUST send a max_datagram_frame_size